Jonathan Owens: Early life

-Owens played high school football at Christian Brothers College (CBC) under Coach Scott Pingel after attending middle school at Loyola Academy of St. Louis.
+Owens played high school football at Christian Brothers College High School (CBC) under coach Scott Pingel after attending middle school at Loyola Academy of St. Louis.
 During his high school career, Owens won CBC Linebacker of the Year.

 College career

-After the end of his redshirt year during the 2013 season, Owens played defensive back for Missouri Western State University (MWSU).
-During his final season in 2017, Owens was MWSU Male Student-Athlete of the Year.
-During the 2017 season, Owens was also part of the All-Mid-America Intercollegiate Athletics Association (MIAA) Second-team.
+After his redshirt year during the 2013 season, Owens played defensive back for Missouri Western State University (MWSU).
+During his final season in 2017, Owens was MWSU Male Student-Athlete of the Year and earned second-team all-Mid-America Intercollegiate Athletics Association (MIAA) honors.
 Owens was on the MIAA Academic Honor Roll throughout the course of his college career.
 He majored in pre-physical therapy with the goal of becoming a doctor.

 Professional career

-Arizona Cardinals
+2018–2019: Arizona Cardinals

-Owens signed with the Arizona Cardinals as an undrafted free agent following the 2018 NFL Draft.
-During the last week of organized team activities (OTAs) before the 2018 season, Owens was waived due to an injury, and spent the entire season on injured reserve.
+Owens signed with the Arizona Cardinals as an undrafted free agent following the 2018 NFL draft.
+During the last week of organized team activities before the 2018 season, Owens was waived due to an injury, and spent the entire season on injured reserve.

 On August 31, 2019, Owens was waived by the Cardinals.

-Houston Texans
+2019–2022: Houston Texans

-On September 30, 2019, Owens was signed to the Houston Texans practice squad.
+On September 30, 2019, Owens was signed to the practice squad of the Houston Texans.
 He was promoted to the active roster on November 21, 2019, but waived two days later and re-signed to the practice squad.
 He signed a reserve/future contract with the Texans on January 13, 2020.

 On September 5, 2020, Owens was waived by the Texans and signed to the practice squad the next day.
-He was elevated to the active roster on October 10 and October 17 for the team's weeks 5 and 6 games against the Jacksonville Jaguars and Tennessee Titans, and reverted to the practice squad after each game.
+He was elevated to the active roster on October 10 and 17 for the team's weeks 5 and 6 games against the Jacksonville Jaguars and Tennessee Titans, and reverted to the practice squad after each game.
 On December 12, 2020, Owens was signed to the active roster.

 On August 31, 2021, Owens was waived by the Texans and re-signed to the practice squad.
 He was promoted to the active roster on December 4.
-On December 9, the Texans signed Owens to a two-year, $1.175 million deal that runs through the 2022 season.
+On December 9, the Texans signed Owens to a two-year, $1.175 million deal that ran through the 2022 season.
 On December 26, 2021, Owens had his first career interception and first fumble recovery in the Texans' upset win over the Los Angeles Chargers.
 On January 3, 2022, Owens was placed on injured reserve after suffering a dislocated wrist in the team's week 16 loss against the San Francisco 49ers.

+2023: Green Bay Packers

+On May 12, 2023, Owens signed with the Green Bay Packers.
+On Thanksgiving Day against the Detroit Lions, Owens scored his first career touchdown on a 27-yard fumble recovery as the Packers won 29–22.

+2024: Chicago Bears

+On March 13, 2024, Owens signed a two-year contract with the Chicago Bears.
+In the season opener against the Tennessee Titans, Owens scored the Bears' first touchdown of the season on a returned blocked punt in a 24–17 victory.
+He recorded his second career interception and first since 2021 off the San Francisco 49ers' Brandon Allen in Week 14.